acetvertacova/async-js/readme.md

 # INDIVIDUAL WORK 2
 ## Description of the individual work:
-Title: "Captain Smith's Mini-App: Finding Activities to Enjoy"
+Title: "Captain Smith's Mini-App: Finding Activities to Enjoy".
 Objective: The aim of this lab assignment is to get familiarized with advanced JavaScript functionalities, including asynchronous JavaScript, modules, and error handling, by creating a mini-application for Captain Smith.

 ## Control questions: